-HowTo: Raspberry Pi – Build NetworkAttachedStorage / NAS using a Raspberry Pi 4
+HowTo: Raspberry Pi - Build your own NetworkAttachedStorage / NAS with a Raspberry Pi 4

-For the past few years, I've mostly relied on Synology NAS as my home storage solution.
-These come with a nice interface and can be configured easily but also extensively.
+In recent years, I have mostly used NAS from Synology as my home storage solution.
+These come with a stylish interface and can be configured easily but also extensively.
 Unfortunately, they are also comparatively expensive.

 At some point I stumbled across the Open Media Vault (OMV) project.
-This is a package that you can install on Linux systems (including the Raspberry Pi) and that provides the typical services you need for a NAS.
-In addition, OMV and its functions can be configured relatively easily via a web interface.
+This is a package that can be installed on Linux systems (including the Raspberry Pi) and provides the typical services required for a NAS.
+OMV and its functions can also be configured relatively easily via a web interface.

-After a few months of testing, I decided to switch completely to Open Media Vault.
+After a few months of testing, I have now decided to switch completely to Open Media Vault.
 Why?

-• The response time of the SMB / Windows share server is significantly better or faster than my Synology NAS.
-Where you used to have to wait a relatively long time for the data to be accessible via a network release, this works easily with OMV
+• The recovery time of the SMB / Windows share server is significantly better or faster than with my Synology NAS.
+Where you used to have to wait a relatively long time for the data to be accessible via a network share, this simply works with OMV

 • The (possible) range of functions with OMV is greater than with the Synology NAS thanks to the Docker integration

 • Since the Raspberry Pi 4, the data throughput on the network port is no longer limited by an internal USB hub.
-It is therefore possible to achieve quite high / NAS-typical transfer rates
+This means that quite high / typical NAS transfer rates can be achieved

-How you can install the Raspberry Pi together with the 2.5″ hard drive in this case is described in the following article.
+How you can install the Raspberry Pi together with the 2.5″ hard disk in this housing is described in the following article.

 Safety instructions